serenity-is/docs/serene_tour/listing_pages.md

 ![Products Edit Filter](img/products_edit_filter.jpg)

-Here you can add criteria by any column by clicking *add column* and choosing column name, choosing comparison operator from next dropdown, and setting a value.
+Here you can add criteria by any column by clicking *add criteria* and choosing column name, choosing comparison operator from next dropdown, and setting a value.

 Some value editors are simple textboxes while some others may have dropdowns and other custom editors depending on column type.